OraneD/Speaker-Linkability/README.md

 The metric computation revolves around the `SimMatrix` & a few scripts to get per-speakers score and plot results.

 #### SimMatrix
 The `SimMatrix` class aims to compute the Cosine Similarity Matrix pairing each test utterances against each enroll utterances.
+It also pre-computes the scores on N for further processing.
 It takes as arguments :
 - `enroll_path` and `trial_path` :  the pickle files (test and enroll set) containing a dictionary of speaker embeddings of shape `embedding_dic[speaker_id] = List[speaker_embeddings]`
 - `L` :  which is the number of utterances used to compute the embedding of each test speaker